 The relevant passages from the article:

 "I think it's good to have an active, informed discussion about these things and I think Rick Marolt has helped to stimulate that debate," says Rob Streiffer, a UW-Madison associate professor of bioethics and philosophy.
-"But I think it's also important to note that this conversation was ongoing and that all of the researchers here that I've had contact with take their responsibilities very seriously."
+"But I think it's also important to note that this conversation was ongoing and that all of the researchers here that I've had contact with take their responsibilities very seriously."and,

 "Is animal research ethical?"
 Streiffer asks.
 "It depends.
 We have to look at it on a case-by-case basis.
 But the thought that we should restrict anybody's research just because the public is upset strikes me as not a good idea.
 Part of the reason universities exist is to have a place where a wide range of research can be conducted."